fdsayre/reprofaculty/Muscular-cellular-Reproducibility-Seminar-final.md

 # Muscular-cellular Reproducibility Seminar
+How I Learned to Stop Worrying and Love the Reproducibility Crisis

 ---
-TEST
----
-# How I Learned to Stop Worrying and Love the Reproducibility Crisis
----

 ## Why Are We (Librarians) talking to you about this?
 - We are not going to discuss things outside our disciplinary expertise (e.g. statistical analysis, research design)
 ## Reproducibility: Definitions and History of a Crisis

 ---

 **Definitions**
 Reproducibility:
 Replicability:
 Sub-types of reproducibility:

+---

 **History**

 ---

 Landmark articles

 ---

 Psychology Reproducability Project
 Cancer Biology Reproducibility Project
 Why Most Published Research is Wrong